Contributors Dropdown icon

 Google performance max

-Different types of Google Ads Inventory
+Different types of Google Ads Inventory, including YouTube and Google Maps.

 Finally, marketers can create a cohesive campaign that spans all of Google’s touchpoints.